mizuki1324/System_monitor/README.md

 # System Monitor 🚀

-A basic system metric logger I created for my friend's PC that always crashes (smh).
-Also sends out an alert email before it crashes so I can scream at them to close the 100 open Chrome tabs.
+I created a basic system metric logger for my friend's PC that always crashes (smh).
+It sends out an alert email before it crashes so I can scream at them to close the 100 open Chrome tabs.

 ## 📌 Features
 ✅ Detects high CPU, RAM, and Disk usage.